 One does not mention Spam recipes without mentioning the king of them all: the Spam musubi!
 Spam musubis make a great snack and can be found at almost all convenience stores in Hawaii.

 You might also want to pick up a Musubi Maker if you want to make this at home.
+Otherwise, it’s very difficult to make a rice block.

 2. Spam Fried Rice